joshuastrot/theHarvester-gui/README.md

 theharvester-graphical
 ======================

-Graphical Frontend to theHarvester.
+Graphical frontend to theHarvester.

-Currently in development, check back soon!
+Must have the latest version of theHarvester from the GIT installed also.